benswift/benswift.github.io/students.md

 ---

 I've been lucky to work with some amazing students.
-Head to the [c/c/c group people page](https://cs.anu.edu.au/code-creativity-culture/people/) to see what the current crop are up to.
+Head to the [c/c/c group website](https://cs.anu.edu.au/code-creativity-culture/people/) to see what the current crop are up to.

 ### Come study with me